akshayakamalavasan30/Fetal-Health-Classification-App/README.md

 # Fetal Health Classification App

 ## NOTE
-Model evaluation metrics in the report were computed on full dataset during experimentation.
-The deployed app reflects evaluation on test dataset.
+The comparison metrics shown in the report were computed on the full dataset during initial experimentation.
+The deployed Streamlit application evaluates models on test data, reflecting realistic performance

 ## Problem Statement